ruditimmermans/LightEmail/README.md

 # LightEmail

-A [Free Software][free-software], minimalistic and privacy friendly email app for the Light Phone.
+A Free Software, minimalistic and privacy friendly email app for the Light Phone.

 You can download directly from GitHub.